Great Rann of Kutch: Essential Travel Guide

 Why should you visit the Great Rann of Kutch?

-Location of Great Rann of Kutch?
+Location of the Great Rann of Kutch?

-How to reach the Great Rann Of Kutch?
+How to reach the Great Rann of Kutch?

 The Great Rann of Kutch is situated on the Western border of India, and is not easily accessible from most parts of the country – this is one of the main reasons why the Rann of Kutch is not so popular amongst travelers.
 Reaching the Great Rann should not be a problem if you are in Gujarat.
 Outside of Gujarat, Mumbai is the best place to start your journey to the Great Rann of Kutch.
-As mentioned before, you must reach Bhuj first and then plan your onward journey.
+As mentioned earlier, you must reach Bhuj first, then plan your onward journey.
 Resorts in the area normally arrange transport from Bhuj.

 By Air – Bhuj has a domestic airport.
 There are non-stop regular flights from Mumbai to Bhuj that take two hours.

-Best Time to visit Rann of Kutch?
+Best time to visit Rann of Kutch?

-The best time to visit Rann of Kutch is from November to February when The Rann Utsav organized by the Gujarat government takes place.
-During these winter months, days are pleasant but it can get freezing cold at night, especially in December and January.
-March also sees a few tourists, but by the end of March all accommodations, eateries, and basic facilities close down.
-Summer(April-May) is scorching hot, and the temperatures can touch 50°, making it impossible to explore the region.
-The Rann of Kutch is parched for most of the year, but there is rainfall between June to September.
+The best time to visit the Rann of Kutch is from November to February, when the Rann Utsav, organized by the Gujarat government, is held.
+During these winter months, days are pleasant, but it can get cold at night, especially in December and January.
+March also sees a few tourists, but by the end of March, all accommodations, eateries, and basic facilities close down.
+Summer (April-May) is scorching hot, with temperatures reaching 50°, making it impossible to explore the region.
+The Rann of Kutch is parched for most of the year, but there is rainfall between June and September.
 The Rann begins to dry up in October, transforming the Great Rann into a wide ocean of salt.

 The full moon is the most coveted time to visit the Rann of Kutch as miles and miles of salty marshes sparkle like precious gems under the moonlit sky.
-The White Rann glows steely blue reflecting the bright moonlight.
+The White Rann glows steely blue, reflecting the bright moonlight.
 The Great Rann comes alive with local artists performing folk dance and songs in the white saline desert.

 Great Rann of Kutch

-Where to stay in Rann of Kutch?
+Where to stay in the Rann of Kutch?

 If you are looking for cheaper alternatives, you can stay in one of the many resorts and homestays that have sprouted in Dhordo in recent years due to the increasing popularity of the Rann Festival.
 Some of the available options include Gateway to Rann Resort, Bhuj House, Rann Village Resort, Praveg Resort, Rann Resort, Dholavira Rann Resort, and Kutir Craft Village Resort.